Nmyhi/cogniCraft/readme.md

 ## Testing

+Testing was ongoing throughout the entire build.
+I utilised Chrome developer tools while building to pinpoint and troubleshoot any issues as I went along.

 I have created the full testing documentation which collects all the information into a test sheet.
 [Testing documentation](testing.md)

 ## Credits